Get Started

 • Journaling: Have students keep a simple “Nature Notebook” to draw or write one observation from each outing.

-• Day 2: Go to your home base and do a 10-minute sensory activity (e.g., a “Silent Listening” minute).
+• Day 2: Go to your home base and do a 10-minute sensory activity (e.g., “I Spy” or a silent listening minute).

-• Day 3: Try a 15-minute curriculum-linked activity from our [Get Started Collection].
+• Day 3: Try a 15-minute curriculum-linked activity from our [Resource Library Collection].

 • Day 4 & Beyond: Reflect and build!
 What worked?
 What do your students want to try next?